Guide To The Best Christmas Markets In Belgium

 The weather is crisp outside but that doesn’t deter you as the scent of hot mulled wine fills the air and warms you up with each sip.

-And the Christmas markets are the perfect place to get in all your holiday shopping.
-In between shopping, squeeze in some time for indulging in mouthwatering Belgian food.
-Let’s be totally honest, the food and drink is the main driver to visit the markets!
+Plus, the Christmas markets are the perfect place to get in all your holiday shopping.
+In between shopping, make time for indulging in mouthwatering Belgian food.

 Each Christmas market in Belgium has its own unique appeal but overall, they all have one thing in common, the feel of stepping into a medieval fairytale…